reusable-ui/reusable-ui-monorepo/states/view-state/README.md

   - Render all views regardless of visibility.
   - Benefits: simpler implementation, persistent DOM state.

-👉 Both approaches are valid. **view‑state simply provides the tools** (`minVisibleViewIndex`, `maxVisibleViewIndex`) so you can choose the strategy that best fits your component.
+👉 Both approaches are valid. **view-state simply provides the tools** (`minVisibleViewIndex`, `maxVisibleViewIndex`) so you can choose the strategy that best fits your component.

 ## ✨ Features
 ✔ Lifecycle-aware view-switching animations based on current view index